MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 You also need to edit a value in the `vm-quickstart-params.json` file.

 * `vm_password`: The password for the VM user account.
-This must follow password restrictions: It must be at least 6 characters in length and contain 3 of the following: A lowercase letter, an uppercase letter, a number, or a symbol.
+It must be at least 6 characters in length and contain 3 of the following characters:
+  * A lowercase letter
+  * An uppercase letter
+  * A number
+  * A symbol

 ## Running the code